What that led to, in addition to the usual surprises, was an education about the affects of the Chinese Exclusion Act on his family.

 The Chinese Exclusion Act was a United States federal law signed by President Chester A. Arthur on May 6, 1882, prohibiting all immigration of Chinese laborers.

 This law was not repealed until 1943 - that is 61 - sixty-one years of what was, in the words of Republican Senator George Frisbie Hoar of Massachusetts "...nothing less than the legalization of racial discrimination."
+Even after the repeal, there was a quota of 100 immigrants per year from China, until 1964, when the Johnson administration lifted the quotas.

 In addition, interracial marriages of Whites and Chinese was not made legal in the United States until 1948, which affected other members of the family.